 d.
 All of the above

 D. All of the above.
 These are all great choices when prepared with a moderate amount of oil because you maximize the nutrition while minimizing the extra calories from sugar and fat.
-Consider preparing one or more of these side dishes instead of traditional sweet potatoes with sugar and marshmallows, green bean casserole or other vegetable casseroles.
+Consider preparing one or more of these side dishes instead of traditional sweet potatoes with sugar and marshmallows, green bean casserole or other high calorie side dishes.

 a.
 Pumpkin Pie w.
 2 Tablespoons whipped cream